cla-cif/english-with-claudia/README.md

 The responsive feature has been tested with Chrome DevTools and an online Web [Design checker](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F&width=1400&height=700).
 The website layout has been tested on different screen sizes, from small screens 320x480 (eg: Apple iPhone 3) to wide screens 24" and their landscape view providing a good user experience.
 The website passed the [Google mobile-friendly test](https://search.google.com/test/mobile-friendly/result?id=a6mUE2LpdV19X1xP-L4ljA).
-Note: Images and submit form have been removed from small screens layout to obtain better readability.
+Note: Images and submit form have been removed from small screens layout to obtain better readability and a warning message is displayed instead.

 - __Accessibility__

   - __Colors:__ All colors checked with [WebAim](https://webaim.org/resources/contrastchecker/) present an optimal contrast ratio.
   - __Color Blindness:__ Colorblind Webpage Filters were taken into account on [Toptal](https://www.toptal.com/designers/colorfilter/).
   - __Screen Reader:__ Text and links were read with Google Chrome extention Screen Reader (version 53.0.2784.13).
+  - __Presbiopia:__ All the fonts are "sans serif" and with an adequate size to make
   - __General Accessibility:__ has been tested with satisfactory results on:
       1. [Site Improve](https://siteimprove.com/en/accessibility/result/?website=https://cla-cif.github.io/english-with-claudia/&email=claudia.cifaldi@gmail.com).
       2. Google Light House (mobile and desktop version).